graphprotocol/graph-client/README.md

           Authorization: Bearer MY_TOKEN
 ```

-You can also use runtime variables if you wish, and specifiy it in a declerative way:
+You can also use runtime variables if you wish, and specify it in a declarative way:

 ```yaml
 sources: